michaelchadwick/localhost-index/README.md

 Just put `git clone` this project into your web project root, make sure your local web server is turned on, and go to `http://localhost` in a browser.

+_Note: if you want to use a version that loads sites into an iframe, load up `http://localhost/index_menu.php` instead._

 ## Configuration

 **Localhost Index** already excludes anything that isn't a directory (and the usual `.` and `..`), but it can also take a custom list of directories to exclude when enumerating.
 Just make a ".blacklist" file in the same directory and it will skip anything in it.